Corrections, Retractions and Matters Arising

 - a correction or Addendum may be issued

-- an Editor’s Note or Editorial Expression of Concern may be issued; these are typically interim notifications that are followed by a second notification once the investigation concludes
+- an Editor’s Note or Editorial Expression of Concern may be issued; these are typically followed by a second notification once the investigation concludes

 - the article may be retracted